dept/tamtam-frontend-shelf/components/video/README.md

 ## What does it do
-* Plays Youtube & Vimeo video
+* Plays Youtube, Vimeo and native video
 * Fires generic video ready, play & pause events.

 ## Install